Apocrine: Apocrine metaplasia

 Micrograph showing apocrine metaplasia of the breast with typical features, including apical snouts with eosinophilic granules.
 H&E stain.

 Apocrine metaplasia is a reversible transformation (metaplasia) of cells to an apocrine phenotype.
 It is common in the breast in the context of fibrocystic change.
 It is seen in women mostly over the age of 50 years.
 Metaplasia happens when there is an irritation to the breast (breast cyst).
 Apocrine-like cells form in a lining of developing microcysts, due to the pressure buildup within the lumen.
-The pressure build up is caused by secretions.
-This type of metaplasia represents an exception to the common rule of metaplasia increasing the risk for developing cancer in that apocrine metaplasia doesn't increase the possibility of developing breast cancer.
+The pressure build-up is caused by secretions.
+Such metaplasia represents an exception to the common rule of metaplasia's increasing the risk for developing cancer, in that apocrine metaplasia doesn't increase the possibility of developing breast cancer.
 Metaplastic apocrine cells belong to the category of oncocytes, which are a group characterized by abundant acidophilic, granular cytoplasm (from the Greek root onco-, which means mass, bulk).